kao-ring/Code-Quiz---HW04/README.md

 - After all 10 questions, it will tell user's score and show a form to type in their name.

--When you type your name and hit submit button, you will see CONGRATS gif.
+- When you type your name and hit submit button, you will see CONGRATS gif.

 - There is a button on top left side.
-It shows your highest score.
+It shows your last score.
+It gets data from local storage.
 On the right side, it has a time remain counter.

 - There's a button says "Play One More?".
-If you hit this, you can play the same game but this time, you will have only odd number's question.
-Next time, it will skip more!
+If you hit this, you can play the same game.

 ## Screen shot of Top screen and Last screen

 ![Screen Shot 2020-07-08 at 7 29 56 PM](https://user-images.githubusercontent.com/66850293/86984323-4a8b0c00-c15c-11ea-8b44-6d8f7084ac1b.png)
 ![Screen Shot 2020-07-08 at 7 30 12 PM](https://user-images.githubusercontent.com/66850293/86984325-4b23a280-c15c-11ea-9ff2-d1328f7edc66.png)

+## Bug Fix History

+- When I press "One More" button, it called function quiz() then it start reading setQuestion twice at once so I change it to reload.

+- I tried to store the score from previous playing in one array, but I just learned about local storage today, so I changed so I can get data from local storage.

-## Acceptance Criteria
+### Acceptance Criteria

 ```
 GIVEN I am taking a code quiz